igsor/hillie/README.md

 A word about wordlists

-    Excerpts of the sources below are combined in 'collected-words' To use the 'anedit', you first have to create dictionaries from this file, e.g.
+    Excerpts of the sources below are combined in 'collected-words' To build the files for 'anedit', you can run

         $ python -i normalizer.py
         [Ignore all the warnings and stuff]
         >>> c.build_dict('collected-words')

+    This is done automatically if the files are not found (and can lead to errors if the source directory is not writeable).

     Sources:
     * http://dreamsteep.com/projects/the-english-open-word-list.html